What is an Orthotist or Prosthetist?

 - Examine, interview, and measure patients to determine their appliance needs and to identify factors that could affect appliance fit.

-These are the skills Orthotists and Prosthetists say are the most useful in their careers:
+When polled, Orthotists and Prosthetists say the following skills are most frequently used in their jobs:

 Speaking: Talking to others to convey information effectively.